 Adding alt text is actually easy to do.
 This guide will teach you how to write alt text.
 After applying those tips, Jemma McFarlane, Head of Design of Dytham Jewellery Design was able to increase the amount of traffic her website’s pages got from Google Image Search.
 Her business has grown tremendously since she’s started working with Wix SEO tools.
-She was able to outrank her competitors, and her stunning website became the top place where clients booked appointments.
-Moral of the story: an image can definitely be worth a thousand keywords.
+She was able to outrank her competitors, and her website became the top place where clients booked appointments.

 05. Add your location details

 The first thing you should do this is to add your location to your site’s content: your SEO title and description, of course, but also in the very text of your homepage.
-Just see how Jala Alsoufi, General Manager of Soufi’s, simply added the location ‘Toronto’ across all her SEO’s and website’s content.
-As a result, she now ranks on page one of Google for ‘Syrian Restaurant Toronto’.
-Local SEO doesn’t stop there.
 Other easy actions you can take are including a contact page (with Google Maps, and your precise contact details) in a separate page or in the footer of your website.
-In addition, a great practice is to create a Google My Business account with your precise contact details.
+In addition, a great practice is to create a Google Business Profile Account with your precise contact details.
 This will allow you to be featured on Google Maps and you’ll even get a chance to be featured in the so-called ‘local pack’.
 This is the box that appears in the search results in which you see a map, and three local SEO optimized businesses beneath it.
 Finally, make sure to update your social media profiles so that you (and your visitors) can spread the word about your biz.
 Add your current NAP (name, address and phone number) and don’t forget to add a link to your website.